knechtvini/knechtvini.github.io/poemas.md

 ---
-a lua pisou no amor pela primeira vez no dia __/__/__ mas foi tudo inventado e o Stanley Kubrick que fez aquelas filmagens
+a lua pisou no amor pela primeira vez no dia __/__/__ mas foi tudo inventado o Stanley Kubrick que fez as filmagens
 ---
 me candidatei
 a ver a dor